Apply for New Grants Spring 2017 - Request for Proposals Now Open

 The Program may also offer funds by invitation only to support its specific strategic priorities, such as our current strategic focus on Next Generation Communications, and only as part of our larger ongoing efforts.
 In fiscal year 2017 (July 2016 - June 2017), the Program is no longer providing funds for unsolicited requests such as those for stand alone conference convening or attendance.
 The investment pillars of our Next Generation Communications Initiative are capcity, dialogue, and advocacy.

-Next Generation Communications Initiative: In fiscal year 2017, the Haury Program is directing discretionary funds strategically to operational efforts to develop new communication skills and build capacities and to use new approaches in communication.
-These efforts are designed to transform communication and improve voice in sustained ways.
-The Haury Program is investing primarily in three areas:
+Next Generation Communications Initiative: In fiscal year 2017 and 2018, the Haury Program is directing discretionary funds strategically to operational efforts to develop new communication skills and build capacities and to use new approaches in communication.
+These efforts are designed to transform communication and improve voice in sustained ways in three basic areas: capacity, dialogue and advocacy.
+The Haury Program is investing primarily to:

 - improve communication of research and projects in an inclusive manner,